samueljlieber/dev-documentation/content/applications/finance/payment_providers.rst

 To capture the payment after it was authorized, go to the related sales order or invoice and click on the :guilabel:`CAPTURE TRANSACTION` button.
 To release the funds, click on the :guilabel:`VOID TRANSACTION` button.

+If your provider support the partial capture, you may additionally choose the amount you want to capture, and tick whether the remaining amount has to be voided or wait for another partial capture.

 .. note::
    - Some payment providers support capturing only part of the authorized amount.
 The remaining